 If you have a complaint or concern about the service you have received from the dentists or any of the staff working in this practice, please let us know.
 We operate a practice complaints procedure.
-Our complaint system adheres to national criteria.
+Our complaint system adheres to national guidelines.

 How to Complain

 We hope that most problems can be sorted out easily and quickly, at the time they arise and with the person concerned.
-If your problem cannot be sorted in this way and you wish to make a complaint, we would like you to let us know as soon as possible – ideally, within a matter of days or at most a few weeks – because this will enable us to establish what happened most easily.
+If your problem cannot be sorted in this way and you wish to make a formal complaint, we would like you to let us know as soon as possible – ideally, within a matter of days or at most a few weeks – because this will enable us to establish what happened most easily.
 If it is not possible to do that, please let us have details of your complaint:

 In investigating your complaint, we shall aim to:

 - Find out what happened and what went wrong

 - Enable you to discuss the problem with those concerned, if you would like this

 - Ensure you receive an apology, where this is appropriate

 - Identify what we can do to make sure the problem does not happen again